Kamyenyets: History

 In 1366, it was incorporated into the Grand Duchy of Lithuania and in 1376 it was burnt by Teutonic Crusaders but rapidly rebuilt.
 In 1503, local townsfolk received a limited self-administration right (probably the Magdeburg Rights) that was used by 1795, when it was annexed by Russia.
 In 1588 and 1659, the town was devastated with plague.

 In the 19th century and the first four decades of the 20th century, the local Jewish community was the most active part of the townsfolk.
 Memories of the town are included in Yechezkel Kotik's memoir, published in English as Journey To a Nineteenth Century Shtetl: The Memoirs of Yekhezkel Kotik.
 Yeshivas Knesses Beis Yitzchak-Kaminetz was there 1926-1939.

 In the years 1921-1939 it was in Poland.
 In 1939, it was occupied by Soviet Union and annexed to the Belorussian SSR.
 From 23 June 1941 until 22 July 1944, Kamyenyets was occupied by Nazi Germany and administered as a part of Bezirk Bialystok.
 During the Nazi occupation, most local Jews were killed.

 After World War II, the town developed as a minor center of the food processing industry (cheese and butter making, baking of bread, etc.).

-Attractions

-The main historical attraction is the donjon that accommodates a museum.
-There are also St Simeon's Orthodox church (1914); Sts Peter and Paul Roman Catholic church (1925) and Roman Catholic cemetery of the 18th - early 20th centuries.
-The building of a synagogue (used until 1941).
-Since 2009, there has been an annual historical Belaja Vezha Festival organized by local people.